10 Jan 2023, 16:00

 Germany, EU remain heavily dependent on imported fossil fuels

-In the midst of the Energiewende, Germany still relies heavily on imports of fossil fuels as its domestic resources are largely depleted or their extraction is too costly.
-Russia’s war against Ukraine has put the question of import dependence front and centre of the debate, with renewables expansion seen as a key solution.
+As the move to climate neutrality advances, Germany and the EU still rely heavily on imports of fossil fuels as domestic resources are often largely depleted or their extraction is too costly.
+Russia’s invasion of Ukraine and the energy crisis have put the question of import dependence front and centre of the debate, with renewables expansion seen as a key solution.
+Two years after the start of the war, Europe has come a long way in weaning itself off Russian supplies.
 This factsheet provides an overview of Germany’s current oil, gas and coal consumption as well as its main suppliers, and discusses Europe’s dependence on imported energy.
-[UPDATE adds BDEW data and graph on origin of gas in Germany in 2022]
+[UPDATES to include Reuters analysis of LNG imports from Russia]

 Content